CristianCaro-portfolio/GlobantCodeChallenge/README.md

 ├── routes/
 │   ├── data_upload.py    # Routes for uploading data
-├── env/                  # Virtual environment folder in gitignore file ├── pdf_solution requirements files/ #take a look at the sql outputs, edr in dbeaver and the fastapi ui.
+├── env/                  # Virtual environment folder in gitignore file ├── requirements.txt/
+├── pdf_solution requirements files/ #take a look at the sql outputs, edr in dbeaver and the fastapi ui.
 └── README.md             # Project documentation

 ## Requirements

+run in your terminal: pip install -r requirements.txt

+contains the next requirements:

 Python 3.7 or later
 FastAPI